 Research is encouraged on the uses, impacts, implications of, and privacy of genetic information in the workplace.
-A particular emphasis of this solicitation is screening and monitoring programs that involve the collection and evaluation of genetic information.
-Research is also encouraged on the use of the workplace as a research venue.
+A particular emphasis of this solicitation is screening and monitoring programs that involve the collection and evaluation of worker genetic information.
+Research is also encouraged on the use of the workplace as a research venue and the resulting challenges for Institutional Review Boards (IRBs) that are responsible for the oversight of such activities.
 Research could explore historical experiences, current practices, international practices, the economics of, and lessons learned as they pertain to the collection and use of worker genetic information.
-Research can include issues arising from the creation, use, maintenance, privacy and disclosure of genetic information obtained in workplace settings that can include, but is not limited to, workplaces at which DOE activities are taking place or have in the past.
+Research can include issues arising from the creation, use, maintenance, privacy, and disclosure of genetic information obtained in workplace settings that can include, but are not limited to, workplaces at which DOE activities are taking place or have in the past.